Wong Phui Nam: Biography

 Wong was born in Kuala Lumpur on 20 September 1935 to a Peranakan Chinese family.
-He began learning English aged 9, following the end of the Japanese occupation of Malaya.
+He began learning English at the age of 9, following the end of the Japanese occupation of Malaya.
 At the same time he also attended a Chinese school, although he stated he took studying there less seriously, leaving him feeling more proficient in English.
 He was educated at the Batu Road School and the Victoria Institution.

-Wong's interest in poems developed out of an interest in music, with a lack of access to a piano and formal teaching limiting his expression to the spoken word.
+Wong's interest in poems developed out of an interest in music, but a lack of access to a piano and formal teaching limited his expression to the spoken word.
 A key early influence was Rib of Earth by Edwin Thumboo, which was written in English by a local author, pushing against a feeling at the time that English literature was the preserve of white people.

 Wong studied economics during college at the National University of Singapore (then part of the University of Malaya), where he was involved in the student-founded literary magazine The New Cauldron and was co-editor of two poetry anthologies from the university.
 The literary magazine's title reflected a desire that the magazine be a melting pot of the various cultures that existed in British Malaya.
 The first collection of his poems was published in 1958 under the name Toccata on Ochre Sheaves.

 In 1964 some of Wong's poems were included in an anthology of Malaysian writing called Bunga Emas, that was published in the United Kingdom.
 A few years later in 1968, his poems were published in their own book, How the Hills are Distant, by the University of Malaya.
 His second collection of poems was published in 1989 by the National University of Singapore under the title Remembering Grandma and other Rumours, and included many poems examining death and a culture concerned only with bodily survival.
 Ways of Exile: Poems from the First Decade was published in 1993, collating previously published work.
 In 2000 Against the Wilderness was published, opening with a dedication to Rainer Maria Rilke.
 This work has been described as more coherent, using less poetic words than in previous work, portraying a dark view of both history and identity.

 An Acre of Day's Glass: Collected Poems was published in 2006, collating his previous publications.
 However, some changes were made to the previous collections.
 Translations of Chinese poems within each previous book were grouped together into their own section.
 The book also included some portions of non-poetry, including parts of a 2005 speech explaining the fifteen years in which he did not write poetry between his first and second books.